 (2) Equity Instruments:

-All investments in equity instruments classified under financial assets are initially measured at fair value, the Company may, on initial recognition, irrevocably elect to measure the same either at FVOCI or FVTPL.
+Alt investments in equity instruments classified under financial assets are initially measured at fair value through FVTPL or FVOCI.
+The Company may, on initial recognition, irrevocably elect to measure the same at FVOCI.

 (c) Derecognition